In-year admission to school

 - 1 September 2007 and 31 August 2012 - they must be in secondary education from September 2023

 You should apply for a school using our in-year form below if:

 - your child is school-aged but does not have a current school place, or

 - you wish to transfer them from their current school into a Haringey school

 - More information

-Moving your child from one primary or secondary school to another (known as an in-year move) is a big decision for you and for your child.
+Moving your child from one primary or secondary school to another is a big decision for you and for your child.

 You should consider the following before you make your decision:

 - Why are you moving your child?
 Can you resolve any concerns you have with the school without moving your child?

 - How will your child cope with learning new rules and having to do things differently, or possibly having missed important work?
 Children who transfer schools after their exam subjects have been chosen in Year 9 may find that they can’t do the same subjects, or that the exam board and courses are different.